LucaMalavolta/PyORBIT/docs/results_interpretation/terminal_output.md

  Median log_likelihood = -136.37527830557443
 ```

 The code computes the Bayesian Information Criterion (BIC), the Akaike
-Information Criterion (AIC) and the AIC with a correction for small sample sizes (AIC)
+Information Criterion (AIC) and the AIC with a correction for small sample sizes
+(AIC).
+These values are computed using the medina value of the log-probability / log-likelihood.
-Formally, these three criteria should be computed using the **
+Formally, these three criteria should be computed using the *log-likelihood*,
+but I'vee seen several cases where the *log-probability* is used instead.
+The
+appropriate choice is left to the user.

 ```{code} bash